-The following imaging artifacts may cause poor alignment of the image with gene expression data, reduced image resolution, image analysis failure, and/or difficulty in data interpretation.
-Ensure that optimal imaging settings are verified with pre-stained tissue prior to beginning the Visium CytAssist Spatial Gene Expression workflow.
+The following imaging artifacts may cause poor alignment of the microscope image with NGS data, reduced image resolution, image analysis failure, and/or difficulty in data interpretation.
+Ensure that optimal imaging settings are verified with prestained tissue before beginning the Visium CytAssist workflow.
+The examples below are from representative tissue sections.
+Refer to assay-specific documentation for compatible species and tissue types.